zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

 Zowe CLI does not contain the  native, pre-built binaries that are required to access the credential vault on z/Linux operating systems.
 Developers must build the credential manager binaries on z/Linux systems during the Zowe CLI installation process.

 For instructions to set up the credential manager binaries for Red Hat Enterprise Linux (RHEL) V8.X and Ubuntu z/Linux systems, refer to this section.
-See [Configuring RHEL V7.X](#configuring-rhel-v7x) for instructions specific to that distribution.
+For instructions specific to RHEL V7.X, see [Configuring RHEL V7.X](#configuring-rhel-v7x).

 To install and build the credential storage binaries on z/Linux RHEL V8.X and Ubuntu systems: